 A series of outreach programmes are also offered in rural communities, particularly in schools, where health-related behaviours and beliefs are developed.
 Crucially, the topics explored (TB, diabetes, vaccinations, malaria and DNA) were identified as important and relevant by the community.

-The research stage allowed valuable partnerships to develop.
-The Museums of Malawi provide training on conducting outreach programmes, and collaboration with the Ministry of Education and teachers ensures the project complements the curriculum.
-Partnerships with these government organisations add to the advice and support from community members, students, community educators, support groups, and community health committees.
+Creating Samala Moyo meant the development of some very important partnerships.
+The Museums of Malawi provided training on conducting outreach programmes, and collaboration with the Ministry of Education and teachers ensured the project would complement the school curriculum.
+Partnerships with these government organisations added to the advice and support from community members, students, community educators, support groups, and community health committees.

-The research and development stage built a solid foundation for the project’s validity and relevance.
-As the first science/ health museum or exhibition in Malawi careful research and formative evaluation were essential to ensure it met needs.
-Topics are relevant to the community’s perceptions and the information has been made accessible despite language and literacy challenges.
+The research and development stage of the project built a solid foundation for the project’s validity and relevance.
+As the first science/health museum or exhibition in Malawi, careful research and formative evaluation were essential to ensure it met needs.
+The topics chosen are relevant to the community and the information has been made accessible despite language and literacy challenges.

 The project strengthens capacity for future projects by including museum management and outreach training for staff, having an in-house exhibition that allows researchers to engage with visitors and strengthen their communication skills, and training teachers to use creative engagement when teaching science.

 The programme also includes an internship scheme for secondary-school students interested in pursuing health science careers.
 In a country where there are an estimated 300 doctors for 16 million people, the need to promote science careers through engagement and mentorship is clear.

 The content on this page forms part of the online report for the 2017 International Engagement Workshop "It's Complicated: navigating scientific complexity in public and community engagement".
 To read more about hands-on and schools engagement visit the schools engagement and hands-on science theme from the workshop.
 To read more about the full workshop and access the rest of the report including video presentations, discussion summaries, and tools, visit the workshop page.